Mercane WideWheel Pro 2020 Review: Overview

 WideWheel Pro: Review Conclusions

-The new for 2020 WideWheel Pro is a uniquely fun electric scooter that we think is best suited as a weekend cruiser.
+The WideWheel Pro is a uniquely fun electric scooter that we think is best suited as a weekend cruiser.
 Though it can certainly serve as a daily commuter, its 54 lb weight may make it too cumbersome for everyone.

 The added safety features (dual disc brakes, improved structural integrity) and LCD display are welcome improvements on what was already a pretty awesome scooter.